-With all the fall fests and Halloween parties happening, it’s easy to find yourself looking for treats to serve.
+With all the fall festivals and Halloween parties happening, it’s easy to find yourself looking for treats to serve.
 One of the most common autumn delights are caramel apples, and for good reason!
-Surfing the web, I found a new twist on caramel apples, and that was to make them into little caramel apple pops, similar in looks and size to cake pops covered in caramel.
-It was a great idea, since who can actually finish an entire caramel apple?
+However, who can actually finish an entire caramel apple?
 Those things are massive.
 And sticky.
-And way sweet.
-With apple chunks that small though, the ratio of apple to caramel struck me as a little too heavy on the sticky stuff.
-So I tried my hand at making these No-Waste Caramel Apple Halves, complete with Halloween sprinkles.
+So I tried my hand at making these Caramel Apple Halves, complete with Halloween sprinkles.
+You’ll love these caramel candy apples made with caramel candies because they are so easy and so yummy!

 This was my very first attempt ever at making caramel-dipped anything and it was a lot trickier than I thought.
 Thankfully, there’s only so far you can fail with slathering apples in caramel and now I can share with you what to do and what not to do!